EricssonResearch/coap-pubsub-profile/draft-palombini-ace-coap-pubsub-profile.md

  The broker _may_ send this info to both pub and sub, and then the subscriber could just discard the AS it does not need (AS1).
 Or the sub could know what AS to contact from a different exchange.
 -->

-After retrieving the AS2 address, the Client MAY send a Pub Key Format Negociation Request to the AS, in order to request necessary information concerning the public keys in the group, as well as concerning the algorithm and related parameters for computing signatures in the group.
-This request is a subset of the Token Post request defined in Section 3.3 of {{I-D.ietf-ace-key-groupcomm}}, specifically including the parameters 'sign_info' and 'pub_key_enc'.
-The AS MUST respond with the response defined in Section 3.3 of {{I-D.ietf-ace-key-groupcomm}}, specifically including the same  parameters 'sign_info' and 'pub_key_enc'.
+After retrieving the AS2 address, the Client MAY send a request to the AS, in order to retrieve necessary information concerning the public keys in the group, as well as concerning the algorithm and related parameters for computing signatures in the group.
+This request is a subset of the Token POST request defined in Section 3.3 of {{I-D.ietf-ace-key-groupcomm}}, specifically a CoAP POST request to a specific resource at the AS, including only the parameters 'sign_info' and 'pub_key_enc' in the CBOR map in the payload.
+The default url-path for this resource is /ace-group/gid/cs-info, where "gid" is the topic identifier, but implementations are not required to use this name, and can use their own instead.
+The AS MUST respond with the response defined in Section 3.3 of {{I-D.ietf-ace-key-groupcomm}}, specifically including the parameters 'sign_info', 'pub_key_enc', and 'rsnonce' (8 bytes pseudo-random nonce generated by the AS).

-After that, the Client sends an Authorization + Key Distribution Request, which is an Authorization Request merged with a Key Distribution Request, as described in {{I-D.ietf-ace-key-groupcomm}}, Sections 3.1 and 4.1.
+After that, the Client sends an Authorization + Joining Request, which is an Authorization Request merged with a Joining Request, as described in {{I-D.ietf-ace-key-groupcomm}}, Sections 3.1 and 4.2.
 The reason for merging these two messages is that the AS2 is both the AS and the KDC, in this setting, so the Authorization Response and the Post Token message are not necessary.

-More specifically, the Client sends a POST request to the /token endpoint on AS2, with Content-Format = "application/ace+cbor" that MUST contain in the payload (formatted as a CBOR map):
+More specifically, the Client sends a POST request to the /ace-group/gid endpoint on AS2, with Content-Format = "application/ace+cbor" that MUST contain in the payload (formatted as a CBOR map):

-- the following fields from the Authorization Request (Section 3.1 of {{I-D.ietf-ace-key-groupcomm}}):
-  * 'grant_type' set to "client_credentials",
-  * OPTIONALLY, if needed, other additional parameters such as 'client_id'
-- the following fields from the Key Distribution Request (Section 4.1 of {{I-D.ietf-ace-key-groupcomm}}):
+- the following fields from the Joining Request (Section 4.2 of {{I-D.ietf-ace-key-groupcomm}}):
-  * 'type' set to 1 ("key distribution")
-  * 'client\_cred' parameter containing the Client's public key formatted as a COSE_Key, if the Client needs to directly send that to the AS2,
   * 'scope' parameter set to a CBOR array containing:
     - the broker's topic as first element, and
-    - the string "publisher" if the client request to be a publisher, "subscriber" if the client request to be a subscriber, or a CBOR array containing both, if the client request to be both.
+    - the text string "publisher" if the client request to be a publisher, "subscriber" if the client request to be a subscriber, or a CBOR array containing both, if the client request to be both.
-  * 'get_pub_keys' parameter set to the empty array if the Client needs to retrieve the public keys of the other pubsub members
+  * 'get_pub_keys' parameter set to the empty array if the Client needs to retrieve the public keys of the other pubsub members,
+  * 'client\_cred' parameter containing the Client's public key formatted as a COSE_Key, if the Client needs to directly send that to the AS2,
+  * 'cnonce', set to a 8 bytes long pseudo-random nonce, if 'client\_cred' is present,
+  * 'client\_cred\_verify', set to a singature computed over the rsnonce concatenated with cnonce, if 'client\_cred' is present,
   * OPTIONALLY, if needed, the 'pub_keys_repos' parameter

+- the following fields from the Authorization Request (Section 3.1 of {{I-D.ietf-ace-key-groupcomm}}):
+  * OPTIONALLY, if needed, additional parameters such as 'client_id'

-Note that the alg parameter in the 'client_cred' COSE_Key MUST be a signing algorithm, as defined in section 8 of {{RFC8152}}.
+Note that the alg parameter in the 'client_cred' COSE_Key MUST be a signing algorithm, as defined in section 8 of {{RFC8152}}, and that it is the same algorithm used to compute the signature sent in 'client\_cred\_verify'.

-Examples of the payload of a Authorization + Key Distribution Request are specified in {{fig-post-as2}} and {{fig-post2-as2}}.
+Examples of the payload of a Authorization + Joining Request are specified in {{fig-post-as2}} and {{fig-post2-as2}}.

 The AS2 verifies that the Client is authorized to access the topic and, if the 'client_cred' parameter is present, stores the public key of the Client.

-The AS2 response is an Authorization + Key Distribution Response, see Section 4.2 of {{I-D.ietf-ace-key-groupcomm}}, with Content-Format = "application/ace+cbor".
+The AS2 response is an Authorization + Joining Response, with Content-Format = "application/ace+cbor".
 The payload (formatted as a CBOR map) MUST contain:

 <!-- Jim
  why not use the cnf return value for the key?
 Also there is no reason to make it a bstr rather than a map.